 In February of 1964, just after learning that the college he had worked to establish (Huntington, now part of Laurentian University) was funded and would go forward, the Rev. Dr. James A. Lyttle died at his home in North Bay.
 His elder son, James Cameron Lyttle (pictured below), went on to become an electrician, electrical inspector, and then Code Application Technician for the electrical code in the Province of Ontario.
 He also served as a Worshipful Master, earned a patent for a machine control system, and produced four children (the eldest of whom is your humble author).
 The Rev. Lyttle's younger son, Ross Orville Lyttle, was a high school guidance counselor, Registrar of Trinity Western University near Vancouver, the father of two great children, and the source of the vast majority of the research for this story.

 My DNA has been analyzed by Family Tree DNA (Kit #27531) and the YFull Corporation (YF08273).
-Thymine (T) was found at location 8,104,092 (hg38) where cytosine (C) was expected.
-This mutation identifies the Haplotype R-Z17296 (also known as Y11639). it is found in people from the Borders Region of Southern Scotland and seems to have first appeared at about the time of the Norman Conquest (1066).
+Guanine (G) was found at location 16,191,994 (hg19) where adenine (A) was expected.
+This mutation identifies the new Haplotype R-Y95564.
+There is only one other person with this anomaly and he is descended from Thomas Little who was born in the Borders Region of Scotland in 1740.